 Hunter missed the grizzly that time, but the bear would be back.

-I know Hunter because of Jim and Art Mitchell, who “hired” him to be their night manager at the O’Farrell Theater in San Francisco in the 1980s, a job description that didn’t exist before or since his tenure.
+I know Hunter because of Jeff Armstrong, and Jim and Art Mitchell, who “hired” HT to be their night manager at the O’Farrell Theater in San Francisco in the 1980s, a job description that didn’t exist before or since his tenure.
 He had similar position at Esalen.

 This was during the years I was editing On Our Backs, and my business partner Debi stripped at the O’Farrell.
-It was a time when every woman who worked there seemed to be either a dyke on our magazine staff, and a member of the Rajneesh commune.
-JIm and Art had a running poker game upstairs, and also a running operation publishing an antiwar rag with the contribution of every outlaw artist in town.
+It was a time when every woman who worked there seemed to be either a political dyke on our magazine staff, and a member of the Rajneesh commune.
+Jim and Art had a running poker game upstairs, and also a running operation publishing an antiwar rag with the contribution of every outlaw artist in town.
 The party and the propaganda went back and forth between the O’Farrell in the Tenderloin and the Tosca saloon, in North Beach.

-“Checking out” is something that, if it was accepted, and decriminalized, would largely be a private affair, and the agents of the state would be there to support the survivors, not indict them.
-I wish more people could be open about their plans, but it’s difficult, isn’t it?
+“Checking out” is something that, if it was accepted, and decriminalized, would largely be a private affair, and the agents of the state would be there to support the survivors, and family, not indict them.
+I wish more people could be open about their plans-- but it’s difficult, isn’t it?

 When friends gather to mourn him, I have a feeling the greatest emotion will be tenderness.
 He had such a great big bear of a heart under all that bite.
-He was Someone Who Gave a Shit, who would not let his own fear and loathing defeat him.
+He was Someone Who Gave a Shit.
+He did not let his own fear and loathing defeat him.